ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/create_successful_stories.md

 ### Brand and date

-Reader's need to know who published the Web Story and when.
+Readers need to know who published the Web Story and when.
 Include a brand attribution and a publication date on the cover page.
-This foster's trust and, if a user likes your content, loyalty.
+This fosters trust and, if a user likes your content, loyalty.
 This [Web Story](https://edition-cnn-com.cdn.ampproject.org/c/s/edition.cnn.com/ampstories/travel/12-beautiful-reasons-to-visit-italy) from CNN about traveling in Italy makes it easy to see at-a-glance who published the story and how recent it is.

 ## Visual treat